Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 In this chapter, we do the opposite.

 The *SDoF fit method* comprises solving the *inverse problem*.
 In other words, we *already have*  the sampled tip deflections for each probe.
 Now we need to find the SDoF model's parameters.
-I've put together a GIF that encompasses this chapter.
+I've put together a GIF that captures the essence of the task.
 Our model (represented by the red line) changes until it lies on top of the observed datapoints (blue).

 <figure markdown>
   ![SDoF Fit intro gif](intro_gif.gif)
   <figcaption><a id='figure_01'><strong>Figure 1:</strong></a>
-    An animation of how the SDoF fit method's predicted tip deflections change as the natural frequency, damping ratio, and static deflection change converge to the correct solution.
-I added some animations the dots and a glitch effect.
+    An animation of how the SDoF fit method's predicted tip deflections change as the natural frequency, damping ratio, and static deflection converge to the correct solution.
+I added some animations to the dots and a glitch effect.
 These effects do not have any meaning...
 I just couldn't help myself 😁.
   </figcaption>
 </figure>